 According to VDC Research, rugged tablet shipments are expected to expand from fewer than 350,000 devices globally in 2016 to 517,000 devices by 2022.
 While a majority of these rugged tablets are Windows-based, VDC sees shipments of rugged Android devices growing rapidly during this period.
-Rugged tablets are set to become core equipment in the field worker’s toolbox, as businesses seek to create more seamless digital workflows in industries such as utilities, telecom, auto manufacturing, transportation and logistics and the military.
+Rugged tablets are set to become core equipment in the field worker’s toolbox, across industries as diverse as trucking, aviation, manufacturing, retail, utilities and public safety.

 For these industries and for fieldworkers in general, the rugged device offers a number of advantages.
 Here’s a look at how rugged tablets are improving productivity and streamlining operations in a variety of industries.